Tfindelkind/automation/README.md

 # automation

-The automation project is a central source for all scripts related to Nutanix http://tfindelkind.com for all details and step-by-step guides
+The automation project is a central source for all scripts related to Nutanix. http://tfindelkind.com for all details and step-by-step guides

 # Dependecies